Turkey's currency crisis rages on as lira sinks again

 Turkey's currency dropped again Monday as the country wrestled with a crisis that has rattled markets around the world.

-The Turkish lira fell as much as 11% against the dollar after markets opened in Asia before recovering some of its losses in volatile trading later in the day.
+The Turkish lira plunged as much as 11% against the dollar, hitting a record low, before recovering some of its losses in volatile trading.
 The lira had already plummeted more than 20% last week as a political clash with the United States intensified and investors fretted about the Turkish government's lack of action to tackle the problems plaguing its economy.

 The lira's tailspin has unsettled global markets, with shares of European banks coming under particular pressure because of concerns over the lenders' exposure to Turkey.
-On Monday, benchmark stock indexes in Tokyo, Hong Kong and Shanghai were all down 1% or more in afternoon trading.
+The jitters have also hit the currencies of other major emerging markets, such as South Africa and India.

+On Monday, stocks fell 2% in Tokyo and more than 1% in Hong Kong.
+Major European markets were down around 0.5%, with shares in banks including Spain's BBVA and Italy's Unicredit (UNCFF) sliding more than 4%.

 "We will not give in," Erdogan said in a speech Sunday.
 "If you come at us with your dollars then we will find other ways to do business."